Protecting your Data and Privacy

 We store your registration information on secure Indiana University computers.
 If you pass a Certification Test, we also store your unique test ID, the date and time at which you passed, the IP address of the device you used to take the test, duration of the test, and the test level (Undergraduate or Graduate).

-You can access your own information by logging in with your e-mail address and the password you created when registering.
+You can later access your own information by logging in with your e-mail address and the password you created when registering.
 Your instructors can validate your Certificate only if you provide them with your unique test ID number and one other piece of information on the Certificate.

 Improving this Instruction